Early-Entrance for ISD Kindergarten and First Grade

 If the building principal has reason to believe that an individual child so qualified may not succeed in the first grade program, the principal has the option of placing the child in either the kindergarten or first grade for evaluation.
 A final determination of the child's appropriate grade level placement will be made no later than thirty (30) calendar days from the day of placement.

-If neither one of the two conditions above have been met, the student will initially be enrolled in kindergarten.
+If neither one of the two conditions above have been met, the student will initially be enrolled in kindergarten and start the school year out as a kindergartener.
 School staff, including the school principal and classroom teacher, will discuss the request to place the child in first grade.
 The final determination is made by the school principal.

 Responses to families are made the first couple weeks of August.
 If the waiver for early entrance is granted, families will be directed to work with their neighborhood school's registrar for enrollment pieces.